 However, real women tell a different story.
-In 2019, when Summer’s Eve surveyed 2,000 women about their Valentine’s Day wishes, lavish gifts didn’t even make the list.
-Instead, the top requests for the day of love were a romantic dinner, sex, and intimacy — you know, cuddling and sharing feelings.
+In 2019, when Summer’s Eve surveyed 2,000 women about their V-Day wishes, lavish gifts didn’t even make the list.
+Instead, the top requests for this special day of love were a romantic dinner, sex, and intimacy — you know, cuddling and sharing feelings with a loved one.

-Even if you prefer to give your gal a physical gift, you don’t need to empty your wallet to do it.
+Even if you prefer to give your gal a physical gift, you don’t need to max out your credit card to do it.
 With a little creativity, you can give her a traditional gift like flowers or candy for much less money — or make a less conventional gesture that’s just as romantic.

 Traditional Valentine’s Day Gifts

-A 2019 survey by the National Retail Federation found that Americans who celebrate Valentine’s Day expected to spend an average of $162 on romantic gifts and special activities for the occasion.
-Americans as a group planned to spend a total of $933 million on greeting cards, $1.8 billion on candy, $1.9 billion on flowers, and $3.9 billion on jewelry.
+A 2020 survey by the National Retail Federation found that Americans who celebrate Valentine’s Day expected to spend an average of $196 on romantic gifts and special activities for the occasion.
+Americans as a group planned to spend a total of $1.3 billion on greeting cards, $2.4 billion on candy, $2.3 billion on flowers, and $5.8 billion on jewelry.

 If these figures sound alarmingly high to you, don’t panic.
 There are ways to give these traditional Valentine’s Day gifts without spending a bundle.
 You just have to be prepared to expand your horizons a little, looking at different types of gifts within the same general category.